Marie Aline Sillice, Ph.D.

 Connect with Dr. Sillice on ORCID

-One of Marie's areas of research focuses on improving intervention and prevention programs that address the reciprocal relationship between individual, social, and environmental factors in health disparity among minority populations, particularly African American/Black women.
-She is also interested in culturally relevant approaches and novel technologies that can be leveraged to augment participant engagement and outcome.
-Moreover, she is interested in combined intervention approaches designed to increase behavioral health engagement in psychiatric populations.
-Marie is currently working on several research programs, including two NIH-sponsored projects, a mobile phone app physical activity program to help Black women adopt and maintain regular engagement in physical activity, and a 3-arm randomized physical activity intervention for adults with bipolar disorder.
+Moreover, she is interested in combined intervention approaches designed to increase behavioral health outcomes in psychiatric populations.
+She is currently working on several research programs, including two NIH-sponsored projects, a mobile phone app physical activity program to help Black women adopt and maintain regular engagement in physical activity, and a 3-arm randomized physical activity intervention for adults with bipolar disorder.

 Education: